kaiasdad01/sports-analytics-hub/README.md

 - For an analytics + viz layer, I'm considering Looker, Sigma, and Hex.
 I'm intrigued by Sigma / Hex - and haven't used them extensively (whereas I have used Looker a bunch) so would love to learn them.
 And, I think there's some interesting value in these types of integrated platforms.

-- Have a few key immediate next steps noted (here)[https://github.com/kaiasdad01/sports-analytics-hub/issues] such as adding dbt testing and better monitoring.
+- Have a few key immediate next steps tracked in the Issues section, such as adding dbt testing and better monitoring. (https://github.com/kaiasdad01/sports-analytics-hub/issues)

 # The Project - What do we have so far?